 - Brine your turkey breast in either stainless steel or plastic.

-- When you heat the water so you can melt the salt, you don’t have to bring it to a boil.
-I’ve done it both ways and it really doesn’t make a difference in taste.
+- You don’t have to bring the salt to a boil when you heat the water to melt the salt.
+I’ve done it both ways, and it doesn’t make a difference in taste.

 - Some people put sugar in the brining mixture, but I do not as I don’t think it needs it.
 And don’t we already have too many foods with sugar added?

-- Even though rinsing poultry is not encouraged because it supposedly spreads around bacteria, I do rinse the turkey after it has been brined to get excess salt off of it.
+- Even though rinsing poultry is not encouraged because it supposedly spreads around bacteria, I quickly rinse the turkey after it has been brined to remove excess salt.

 Ingredients and substitutions